frsyuki/spread/README.md

     #       Note that arcfour128 is fast but weak algorithm.
     #       Use "blowfish" if the network is insecure.
     #   --bwlimit limits bandwidth in KB/s
-    [on node07]$ rsync -av -e 'ssh -c arcfour128' --exclude "ulog-*" \
+    [on node07]$ rsync -av -e 'ssh -c arcfour128' --exclude "ulog-*" --excluding "rlog-*" \
                        --bwlimit 32768 node03:/var/spread/ /var/spread/

-    # Remove update logs
+    # Ensure update logs are removed
     [on node07]$ rm -f /var/spread/ulog-*

 You do not have to stop the source node (node03, in this example).

-Second, run a new server using the same *--nid* and *--rsid* option with the crashed server.
+Third, run a new server using the same *--nid* option with the crashed server.
+New unique ID must be assigned for --nid option.

-Then confirm that the status is went back to **active**.
+Then confirm that the status of the cluster.

     $ spreadctl csaddr nodes
     nid            name                 address   replset      state
       0        mynode03      192.168.0.13:18900         0     active
-      1        mynode07      192.168.0.17:18900         0     active
       2        mynode05      192.168.0.15:18900         1     active
       3        mynode06      192.168.0.16:18900         1     active
+      4        mynode07      192.168.0.17:18900         0     active

 ### Detaching crashed DSs